kimitaWanjohi/vetdb/README.md

   - [⭐️ Show your support ](#️-show-your-support-)
   - [📝 License ](#-license-)

-# 📖 Vet Clinic <a name="about-project"></a>
+# 📖 VetDb <a name="about-project"></a>

-**Vet Clinic** is a database about to keep track of the animals that are being treated in a veterinary clinic.
+**VetDb** is a database about to keep track of the animals that are being treated in a veterinary clinic.
 It allows to create, read, update and delete animals and their owners.

 ## 🛠 Built With <a name="built-with"></a>